 The middle stage is for students who are (11-13) years old.

 From class 6 to 8.
-This stage will aim on experiential learning with the main subjects like mathematics, science, arts and humanities.
-The main focus will be on critical learning objectives and students will also start learning “coding” from 6 standard.
+This stage will aim at experiential learning with the main subjects like mathematics, science, arts, and humanities.
+The main focus will be on critical learning objectives and students will also start learning “coding” from 6 standards.

-Moreover, students will be introduced with vocational courses.
-Which will be a great change towards the mindset of the coming generation, where they will start internship, it would be a 10 days period where the students would go without bags to school and learn basic things which is very important.
+Moreover, students will be introduced to vocational courses.
+This will be a great change towards the mindset of the coming generation, where they will start an internship, it would be a 10 days period where the students would go without bags to school and learn basic things which are very important.

 The secondary stage is for students who are (13-17) years old.

 From class 9 to 12.
 This stage would include a multidisciplinary study.
-Students will be given the flexibility to choose the subjects of their interest from available structure, including technical as well as arts.
-The main focus would be on the flexibility and greater critical thinking ability.
+Students will be given the flexibility to choose the subjects of their interest from available structures, including technical as well as arts.
+The main focus would be on flexibility and greater critical thinking ability.

 6% of GDP